 - 3/4 cup buttermilk

 - Preheat the oven to 350 degrees.
-As the oven is heating, cut the butter into 4 pieces, place them in the cake pan and place the pan in the oven.
+As the oven is heating, cut the butter into 4 pieces, place them in a 9-inch round cake pan and place the pan in the oven.
 Melt the butter until it just melted.
 With a pastry brush, brush the butter up the sides of the pan.
 Sprinkle the brown sugar over the butter.
 Layer the lemon slices on top of the brown sugar, overlapping the lemons.

 - Place the flour, salt, baking powder, baking soda, nutmeg, ginger and cardamom in a medium bowl and whisk until the ingredients are well combined, about 30 seconds.